 how to earn respect as the new hire by Alison Green on September 17, 2014 It can be tough to start a new job: No one knows much about you, the reputation that you spent time building in your old company might not have followed you, and to most of your coworkers you’re still an unknown quantity who might or might not turn out to be great.
 But with the right moves, you can quickly begin earning respect and establishing yourself as a valued member of your new team.
 Here’s how.
 1. Look for an immediate win, even if it’s small.
 It takes a while to truly master most jobs, so you’re not likely to get big results right away.
 But look around for spots where you might be able to quick get a win – such as a process you can make easier, a needed role you can fill, a client you can please, or work you can move forward that was languishing before you arrived.
 Even small ways of demonstrating skill and value can go a long way toward establishing credibility and respect in your new workplace.
 2. Pay close attention to the culture.
 In addition to all the information you’re absorbing about how to do your new job, you’ll need to pay nearly as much attention to how the office you’re working in operates.
 Fitting into office culture can matter enormously, and you risk coming across as tone-deaf if you don’t pay attention the load of signals that will be coming your way about everything from what hours people work to how long they take for lunch to how they communicate during the day (and how often).
 3. Pay attention to how your boss operates.
 It can be tough to adjust to a new boss when you’re used to your old manager’s ways of doing things.
 Be sure that you’re not simply falling into the patterns your old boss preferred for things like frequency of communication, method of communication (email vs. phone vs. in-person meetings, as well as scheduled meetings vs. talking ad hoc), and what she does and doesn’t want to have input in.
 You’ll pick up a lot of information about your new manager’s preferences simply by watching, but you should also feel free to ask directly about how she prefers to work.
 4. Ask your new manager what a successful first month and first six months would look like.
 Most new hires don’t bother to explicitly ask this, and too many managers forget to elaborate on it.
 But talking these questions through will give you valuable information about what you need to achieve in order to be performing at the level your new boss expects.
 (And the answers can be a huge relief, if you’re feeling frazzled and discover that she’s assuming it will take you several months just to get oriented.)
 And on the topic of questions more generally… 5.
 Ask questions!
 Don’t be shy about asking your boss directly about the things that will help you settle in and understand what’s expected of you and what you can expect of others.
 Useful questions to discuss include: What can I read to get a better understanding of ___?
 Are there samples of how this has been done in the past that I could look at?
 What recent history of the department or upcoming plans should I be aware of?
 Do you like to talk about things as they come up, or do you prefer that I save things up for a weekly meeting?
 Are there any pitfalls that you’ve seen people fall into when they’re learning this job?
 Anything else that I should be especially aware of?
 6. Don’t bring in cookies or other treats on your first day.
 New hires sometimes think that bringing in candy or baked goods will make a good impression and win over their new colleagues.
 But in many offices, it will come across as over-eager – and after all, you don’t yet know the food-sharing norms of your new workplace.
 You don’t want to show up with a tray of chocolate nut brownies and discover that there’s a ban on nuts because of an employee with a life-threatening allergy, or learn that most of the office is dieting, or that half of them are vegan.
 Learn a little about your new coworkers first, before bringing in food for the group.< 7.
 Don’t get involved in office drama.
 Even if you think you’re forming clear opinions about workplace disagreements or cliques, resist the urge to take sides or otherwise insert yourself.
 You don’t yet have the perspective to truly know the issues or the players, and even if you’re right, people will generally respect you more for hanging back until you gain more familiarity.
 8. After your first two weeks, ask for feedback.
 Ideally, your manager would be checking in with your regularly and letting you know where you’re doing well and where you should be focusing on improving.
 In practice, though, managers are often too busy to think to do this, even with new hires.
 You can often get incredibly useful information – and will come across as both conscientious and easy to manage – by simply asking, “Now that I’ve been here two weeks, what’s your sense of how things are going?
 Is there anything you’d like me to be focusing more on or doing differently?”
 I originally published this at U.S. News & World Report.
-You may also like:can I tell interviewers I'm looking for a new job because of money?I feel awful about giving a bad performance reviewwhen asked about salary, I say "I'll start for $X and earn the rest through merit" { 21 comments }
+You may also like:can I tell interviewers I'm looking for a new job because of money?I feel awful about giving a bad performance reviewnew manager's team hates her -- but she says they're the problem { 21 comments }

 Noelle* September 17, 2014 at 1:08 pm Thank you so much for this.
 I am about to start a new position, so the advice was timely.
 I especially like #8.